 When out hiking, we always have a mini first aid kit in our bag just in case.
 You never know when it may come in handy (particularly as I’m clumsy)!

-If you are visiting Grand Canyon National Park as part of a greater road trip, you may be interested in some of these other related guides.
+If you are visiting GCNP as part of a greater road trip, you may be interested in some of these other related guides.
 They cover nearby gems, other national parks, and more.

 - Grand Canyon Photography Guide (North and South Rim) – All the best location for photographing sunrise, sunset, and night sky.